2600hz/libwebphone/README.md

 ## Components

-The phone funtionality is further implemented by classes that encapsulated the logic for a particular component, those are:
+The phone funtionality is implemented by classes that encapsulated the logic for a particular component, those are:

 - [lwpUserAgent](docs/lwpUserAgent.md) : Provides all features for managing connecting and maintaining the SIP connection over websockets.
 - [lwpMediaDevices](docs/lwpMediaDevices.md) : Provides all features for discovering and selecting the media device (microphone, camera and audio output destination)